kaustubhraiii/meal-search-app/README.md

 - Open Folder In VsCode

-- Right click on index.html and click "Open With Live Server
+- Right click on index.html and click "Open With Live Server"